bgeneto/siesta-gcc-mpi/README.md

 ## 3. Install prerequisite libraries

-First let's `make` runs in parallel by default to speed-up things a little...
+First, let's `make` runs in parallel by default to speed-up things a little...

 ```
 alias make='make -j'